-Now that you have hired new staff to help your ever-growing handmade business, the next thing to do is to know how to train and manage them.
+Now that you have hired new staff to help your growing maker business, the next thing to do is to know how to train and manage them.
 Hiring help is a great way to increase efficiency in your business, especially if they have sufficient training.

 Once your staff has the chance to be trained with skills which they may need during this role, they will be able to help run your business smoothly.
 As mentioned in the previous article, you should create a training plan to help determine what you want you want your employees to get out of this training, while keeping the training process structured and efficient.

 It is also important to set attainable goals for your staff and your business.
 With these goals, you will then be able to measure the productivity of your employees and monitor their quality of work.

 As mentioned, setting goals for your employees as well as your business as a whole is important to help your business grow.
 Setting goals do not need to be complicated — it gives you an opportunity to sit down and figure out where you want your business to head.

 Think about how your business did over the past year and what you want to achieve in the next year.
 With this, you can create smaller milestones to help you achieve your bigger goal.

 There can be multiple goals for your business, including financial goals, project based goals, marketing goals and more.